Adyen vs Braintree: The ultimate 2026 comparison guide for global payments

 Braintree starts with flat-rate pricing, which works well for smaller businesses, but can scale to interchange-plus for high-volume merchants.

-Refunds: Processing fees are returned, which is useful for businesses with high return rates.
+Refunds: Processing fees are returned (except for the fixed transaction fee) which is useful for businesses with high return rates.

 Chargebacks: A$25 per dispute